Alzheimer's and Dementia Treatment

 - Less effective removal of the toxins that initiated the excessive inflation

-- Less delivery of nutrients for repair of damaged Brain tissue
+- Less delivery of nutrients for the repair of damaged brain tissue

 - Less delivery of Oxygen to Brain neurons